Kathleen O'Toole: Career

 O’Toole began her career in 1979 as a Boston police officer.
-Her career includes service as Lieutenant Colonel of Massachusetts State Police from 1992 to 1999.
+In 1986, she joined the Metropolitan District Commission Police, at the time led by William Bratton.
+In 1990, she succeeded Bratton as head, but she left this position in 1991 in order to become a security executive for the Digital Equipment Corporation.
+O'Toole then served as Lieutenant Colonel of Massachusetts State Police from 1992 to 1994.
 While maintaining her sworn State Police rank, she served from 1994 to 1998 as Massachusetts Secretary of Public Safety in the cabinet of Governor William Weld.
-She was then appointed to the Patten Commission headed by Lord Patten of Barnes which reformed policing in Northern Ireland and led to the formation of the Police Service of Northern Ireland.
+She was then appointed to the Patten Commission headed by Chris Patten which reformed policing in Northern Ireland and led to the formation of the Police Service of Northern Ireland.
 In May 2014, she was nominated by Mayor Ed Murray to become Seattle's first female chief of police.

 Shooting of Victoria Snelgrove

 While serving as Commissioner of the Boston Police, O'Toole was a central figure in the controversy surrounding the fatal shooting of Victoria Snelgrove during celebrations following the Boston Red Sox victory over the New York Yankees at Yankee Stadium in Game 7 the 2004 American League Championship Series.
 During attempts to control the crowd that had gathered near Fenway Park, Boston police fired a "less lethal" FN 303 round, which missed its intended target and struck Snelgrove in the eye, resulting in her death approximately 12 hours later.

 While Commissioner O'Toole demoted Superintendent James Claiborne, who was not in the vicinity of the shooting, and suspended two officers involved in the incident, no prosecution or dismissal was brought against any officer in the case.
 Investigations led by former U.S. Attorney Donald K. Stern and Suffolk County District Attorney Daniel F. Conley concluded that criminal charges would not be appropriate.